 - Resolve technical issues quickly

-- Stay motivated through reminders and small-wins coaching
+- Stay motivated through reminders and small wins coaching

 - Re-engage if they fall off